stangri/docs.openwrt.melmac.net/pbr/README.md

 ### <a name='AWordAboutDNS-over-HTTPS'></a>A Word About DNS-over-HTTPS

 Some browsers, like [Mozilla Firefox](https://support.mozilla.org/en-US/kb/firefox-dns-over-https#w_about-dns-over-https) or [Google Chrome/Chromium](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) have [DNS-over-HTTPS proxy](https://en.wikipedia.org/wiki/DNS_over_HTTPS) built-in.
-Their requests to web-sites listed in policies cannot be properly routed if the `resolver_set` is set to either `dnsmasq.ipset` or `dnsmasq.nftset`.
+Their requests to web-sites listed in policies cannot be properly routed if the `resolver_set` is set to `dnsmasq.nftset`.
 To fix this, you can try either of the following:

-1. Disable the DNS-over-HTTPS support in your browser and use the OpenWrt's `net/https-dns-proxy` (README on [GitHub](https://docs.openwrt.melmac.net/https-dns-proxy)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/https-dns-proxy/)) package with optional `https-dns-proxy` WebUI/luci app.
-You can then continue to use either `dnsmasq.ipset` or `dnsmasq.nftset` setting for the `resolver_set` in Policy-Based Routing.
+1. Disable the DNS-over-HTTPS support in your browser and use the OpenWrt's `net/https-dns-proxy` (README on [GitHub](https://docs.openwrt.melmac.net/https-dns-proxy)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/https-dns-proxy/)) package with optional `luci-app-https-dns-proxy` WebUI/luci app.
+You can then continue to use `dnsmasq.nftset` setting for the `resolver_set` in Policy-Based Routing.

-2. Continue using DNS-over-HTTPS in your browser (which, by the way, also limits your options for router-level AdBlocking as described in `net/simple-adblock` README on [GitHub](https://docs.openwrt.melmac.net/simple-adblock/#dns-resolution-option)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/simple-adblock/README.md#dns-resolution-option)), you than would either have to switch the `resolver_set` to `none`.
-Please note, you will lose all the benefits of [`dnsmasq.ipset`](#UseDNSMASQipsetSupport) option.
+2. Continue using DNS-over-HTTPS in your browser (which, by the way, also limits your options for router-level AdBlocking as described in `net/adblock-fast` README on [GitHub](https://docs.openwrt.melmac.net/adblock-fast/#dns-resolution-option)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/adblock-fast/README.md#dns-resolution-option)), you than would either have to switch the `resolver_set` to `none`.
+Please note, you will lose all the benefits of the [Resolver Set Support](#UseResolversSetSupport) option.

 ### <a name='AWordAboutHTTP3QUIC'></a>A Word About HTTP/3 (QUIC)